nirvana369/tweetnacl/README.md

 ============

 Port of [TweetNaCl](http://tweetnacl.cr.yp.to) / [NaCl](http://nacl.cr.yp.to/)
 to Motoko for icp canister (wasm runtime).
-Public domain.

 Documentation
 =============